Marina (2004 TV series)

-Synopsis
+Premise

 Elias, a fisherman, falls in love with and marries Esther; spurning the love of Victoria, a witch.
 Heartbroken, the vengeful Victoria places a curse on Esther and Elias's unborn child.
 In the hopes that Victoria will lift the curse on his child, Elias abandons Esther for Victoria and they have a child of their own, Luna.
 Meanwhile, Esther raises her and Elias's daughter, Cristina, on her own.
 On Cristina's seventh birthday, Victoria's curse comes to fruition and Cristina is transformed into a mermaid.
 Elias assaults Victoria in retaliation and cripples her.
 He is then attacked by Dugong, a sea-witch and Victoria's cousin, and loses his sanity.
 To save Cristina from the superstitious fishermen, who believe mermaids to be unlucky, Esther is forced to release her daughter into the sea.
 There, she is taken in by the other mermaids and adopted by their queen Istah, and renamed "Marina."

 Though happy among the mermaids, Marina dreams of being able to walk again and reclaiming her human life.
 Istah gives Marina her precious necklace as payment for Dugong, who is able to restore Marina's legs.

 Marina becomes human again and returns to the land to reclaim everything.
 However, she soon discovers that she becomes a mermaid again during the full moon, only true love's first kiss can break the curse.
 Dugong, on the other hand, learned that the powerful necklace of Istah was a trap.
 Donning the necklace, she discovered that she cannot remove it, and worse, suffers the same injuries Marina does.

 Meanwhile, Dugong's mother and Victoria's aunt, Tandang Ella, pays a visit to Victoria.
 She trades the power of the Aram for a chance to see her daughter again.
 Dugong, having been separated from her mother since she was an egg, harbored ill feelings but, upon learning that her mother is alive and is looking for her, could not help looking forward to meeting her mother.
 Victoria, however, tricks the old woman and kills her the moment she met her daughter, believing Dugong hated her mother anyway.
 She kept the power of the Aram for herself.

 On the eve of Marina's 21st birthday, Victoria and her daughter Luna pay a surprise visit to give her stepdaughter her "gift".
 Using the powers of the Aram, she turns Marina back into a mermaid.
 Victoria then went to a circus where she made the poor mermaid the star attraction.
 When the circus master wanted more oddities to star in the circus, Victoria also used the powers of the Aram to capture Dugong and her slave, Pearly.

 Rodge attempted to rescue her love but Luna had placed him under a curse, turning him into a cat, while Victoria used the powers of the aram to turn Marina into a fish.
 Eventually, with the help of her newfound friends, Marina was able to get away from Victoria's clutches and eventually found her way into another fishing town, to a family of fairies.